-- In assisting the Board of Directors, in order to oversee the activities of the Internal Audit Department, monitoring its work for independence and ensuring that it is performed with the required level of objectivity, competence and professional diligence, in accordance with the Eni Code of Ethics and international standards for the professional practice of internal auditing, among other things, the Committee reviewed: - the Integrated Audit Plan and the Budget for Eni's Internal Audit Department for 2018, expressing its opinion thereon to the Board of Directors; - the results of scheduled and non-scheduled internal audits, the results of monitoring the status of corrective actions planned by the operational units to tackle issues that emerged during the audits, the results of audits carried out by Eni's Internal Audit Department in response to specific requests from the control and supervisory bodies, as well as the status of other activities conducted by the Internal Audit Department (such as reports of problems, independent monitoring); - the Internal Audit Reports of December 31, 2016 and June 30, 2017 on the primary results of internal audits performed and on the assessment of the suitability of the Internal Control and Risk Management System for achieving an acceptable overall risk profile, as well as the results of the External Quality Review conducted by an independent advisor of the compliance of the activities performed by Internal Audit with the profession's international standards.

-The Committee also expressed its favourable opinion concerning the proposal to confirm the Head of Internal Audit Department following the positive outcome of the assessment of his integrity, professionalism, expertise and experience.

-- 2) In performing its duties with respect to the internal control system as applied to the financial reporting model, during periodic meetings with the Chief Financial Officer (CFO), also in his capacity as the officer in charge of preparing financial reports (the "Financial Reporting Officer" or "FRO") and the Company's administrative structures, and the audit firm in attendance, the Committee reviewed: - the reports of the CFO/FRO on: (i) Eni's administrative and accounting structure at December 31, 2016 and at June 30, 2017; (ii) on the internal control system as applied to financial reporting at December 31, 2016 and June 30, 2017, on the basis of which it expressed its favourable opinion to the Board on the appropriateness of the powers and resources assigned to the FRO and on the actual compliance with administrative and accounting procedures for the purposes of the Board's supervisory function; - the key aspects of the individual and consolidated financial statements at December 31, 2016 of Eni and Eni's half-year consolidated financial report at June 30, 2017.
-Before the topic was submitted to the Board of Directors, it examined impairment test methodology and findings as well as the major issues related to the application of the accounting principles in preparation for the drafting of the 2017 Annual Report; - the main aspects of the Annual Report on Form 20-F 2016; - the content of the 2016 management letter of the audit firm, giving its favourable opinion prior to subsequent examination by the Board and the statement on the status of the audit pursuant to SOA 404; the report on key issues that arose during the statutory audit and the planning of 2017 auditing activities;
+- 1) In assisting the Board of Directors, in order to oversee the activities of the Internal Audit Department, monitoring its work for independence and ensuring that it is performed with the required level of objectivity, competence and professional diligence, in accordance with the Eni Code of Ethics and international standards for the professional practice of internal auditing, among other things, the Committee reviewed: - the Integrated Audit Plan and the Budget for Eni's Internal Audit Department for 2019, expressing its opinion thereon to the Board of Directors; - the results of scheduled and non-scheduled internal audits, the results of monitoring the status of corrective actions planned by the operational units to tackle issues that emerged during the audits, the results of audits carried out by Eni's Internal Audit Department in response to specific requests from the control and supervisory bodies, as well as the status of other activities conducted by the Internal Audit Department (such as reports of problems, independent monitoring); - the Internal Audit Reports of December 31, 2017 and June 30, 2018 on the primary results of internal audits performed and on the assessment of the suitability of the Internal Control and Risk Management System for achieving an acceptable overall risk profile, as well as the satisfaction of independence requirement of the Head of the Internal Audit Department; - the proposed amendments to the Management System Guideline "Internal Audit" as well as the changes made to the Internal Audit Charter, and with reference to this last document, expressed a favorable opinion on approval by the Board of Directors. - 2) In performing its duties with respect to the internal control system as applied to the financial reporting model, during periodic meetings with the Chief Financial Officer (CFO), also in his capacity as the officer in charge of preparing financial reports (the "Financial Reporting Officer" or "FRO") and the Company's administrative structures, and the audit firm in attendance, the Committee reviewed: - the reports of the CFO/FRO on: (i) Eni's administrative and accounting structure at December 31, 2017 and at June 30, 2018; (ii) on the internal control system as applied to financial reporting at December 31, 2017 and June 30, 2018, on the basis of which it expressed its favourable opinion to the Board on the appropriateness of the powers and resources assigned to the FRO and on the actual compliance with administrative and accounting procedures for the purposes of the Board's supervisory function; - the key aspects of the individual and consolidated financial statements at December 31, 2017 of Eni and Eni's half-year consolidated financial report at June 30, 2018.
+Before the topic was submitted to the Board of Directors, it examined impairment test methodology and findings as well as the major issues related to the application of the accounting principles in preparation for the drafting of the 2018 Annual Report; - the main aspects of the Annual Report on Form 20-F 2017; - the content of the 2017 management letter of the audit firm, giving its favourable opinion prior to subsequent examination by the Board and the statement on the status of the audit pursuant to S0A 404 and the planning of 2018 auditing activities; - the main contents of the Report of the Board of Statutory Auditors on the results of the audit of the 2017 Annual Financial Report and on the contents of the Auditor's Additional Report.